noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Returns a new Curve448 key pair.

- * **`DH(keypair, public_key)`**: Executes the Curve448 DH function (aka "X448" in
+ * **`DH(keypair, public_key)`**: Executes the Curve448 DH function (aka "X448"
-   [RFC 7748](https://www.ietf.org/rfc/rfc7748.txt)).
+   in [@rfc7748].
 The null public key value is all zeros, which will always produce an output of all zeros.
 Other invalid public key values will also produce an output of all zeros.

  * **`DHLEN`** = 56